wendybovill/quiz-project/README.md

 # Acknowledgements

-- Javascript from Stackflow where information was read and then interpreted and applied to the requirements of the site and functions required for the actions necessary:
+- Stackflow for help with Javascript and CSS where required,where information was read and then interpreted and applied to the requirements of the site and functions required for the actions
+  necessary:
 	  - To plan out what functions to use and streamline them rather than bulky functions.
 	  - Further information on shortening functions and syntax used.
 	  - Information on how to write to the local storage.
 	  - Information on editing the api to create one for the questions and answer content.
 	  - Information in adding and removing classes.
 	  - Information in switching question and answers and indicating which ones are correct or not.

 - Markdown table generator used: https://www.tablesgenerator.com/markdown_tables